nanovms/ops-documentation/introduction.md

 ##### Improved security
 Unikernels reduce the amount of code deployed, which reduces the attack surface, improving security.
 They also don't allow you to ssh into them and most importantly they embrace the single process model.

+Note: This does have implications for some software.
+See the [FAQ](faq.md) for more details.

 ##### Small footprints
 Unikernel images are often orders of magnitude smaller than traditional OS deployments.
+You can create and deploy sub megabyte unikernels depending on what you want/need.

 ##### Highly optimised
 Unikernels can achieve greater performance from their single process